cepdnaclk/cepdnaclk.github.io/README.md

 # cepdnaclk.github.io

-This repository contains the github pages webiste [https://cepdnaclk.github.io](https://cepdnaclk.github.io) for Department of Computer Engineering, University of Peradeniya, Sri Lanka.
-The official website of the deaprtment is hosted at [https://www.ce.pdn.ac.lk](https://www.ce.pdn.ac.lk).
+This repository contains the github pages website [https://cepdnaclk.github.io](https://cepdnaclk.github.io) for Department of Computer Engineering, University of Peradeniya, Sri Lanka.
+The official website of the department is hosted at [https://www.ce.pdn.ac.lk](https://www.ce.pdn.ac.lk).
 This repository contains supplementary content.

 ## For administrators